perchlabs/webird/README.md

 │   ├── config/
 │   └── modules/
 └── webpack
-    ├── config.yml (you can make this .json, .yml, .js) ├── commons (common code to be run by multiple entry points) ├── entries (specific code entry points)
+    ├── config.json (you can make this .json or .js) ├── commons (common code to be run by multiple entry points) ├── entries (specific code entry points)
     └── modules (general ES2016 and commonjs modules)